mahmoudimus/ac/README.md

 1. Ensure there is a relevant JIRA issue in project [AC](https://ecosystem.atlassian.net/browse/AC), [ACJIRA](https://ecosystem.atlassian.net/browse/ACJIRA) or [CE](https://ecosystem.atlassian.net/browse/CE)
-2. Request a QA Kickoff with Atlassian Connect QA [Connect Team](https://extranet.atlassian.com/display/ARA/Atlassian+Connect+Team)
+2. Request a QA Kickoff with [Atlassian Connect Team] (https://extranet.atlassian.com/display/ARA/Atlassian+Connect+Team) QA
 3. Create your feature branch, e.g. `feature/AC-1-implement-macro-editor`
     * The prefix `feature/` or `issue/` is required for branch builds to run (without passing builds, you cannot merge your pull request)
     * Include your issue key and a short description